KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Export/Import FBX files
 This is used if you want to export to be able to import in blender or other cad programs.

 ### Install Plugin
-1. open Packet manager  under Window
+1. Open Packet manager under Window
 2. Search for FBX and install FBX Exporter
 3. Open Project settings under Edit
 4. Select FBX Export and change Export Path to your liking
 5. And change Export format to Binary

 ### Export File
-1. open a Asset you want to export from
+1. Open an/the Asset you want to export
 2. Select what you want to export in the hierarchy view
-3. right click an select Export to FBX
+3. Right click an select Export to FBX

 ### Import File
 1. Before you use a new file select the FBX file and Enable read/Write under Model/Meshes
 1. Files can then be dragged in to any asset and used